Over the past few years, I have remodeled seven bedrooms. As I make plans for the beach house remodel, I am sharing some fun bedroom remodel ideas.

 - What is the room used for?
 Is it primarily sleeping?
-Do you need to make any changes to sleep better?
-What about reading or watching the tv?
+Do you need to make any changes to help the guests in this room sleep better?
+What about reading or watching tv?
 Is there a desk and do you ever work in the room?
 All of these questions will help you plan to make the room perfect for your needs.

 What Style do You Want the Room to Be?

 Do you want traditional, farmhouse, boho, modern, or something else?

 I always like to start with a mood board.
 It helps me narrow down the look and I tend to use a lot of vintage pieces.
 The mood board helps me to visually see what the room might look like.

 Once you know the style, you need to decide if there are ways to make minor changes to your room that will help add to your style.

 I built a frame for our TV in the primary bedroom a few years ago to create more of a look of art for our TV.
 It was very inexpensive to make.

 Every remodel starts with some organization.
 What that means is you need to go through everything in your current bedroom and toss (giveaway) or keep it.
 Gooing through your closet might be a good idea too.

 I highly suggest you draw a floor plan and layout the furniture to make sure everything you have planned will fit comfortably in the room.
 I have used a few online free planners such as Plan Your Room.
 There is also the free app MagicPlan for iOS and for Android that lets users create floor plans based on their photos.
 According to the product description, there is “no need to measure or draw.”
 So it’s a good option for those of us who have minimal experience creating floor plans!
 While not as detailed in terms of interiors as other apps, it is highly effective for quickly planning layouts.

 It’s time to make decisions about paint color, lighting, window treatments, bedding, art, and furniture.